scarpent/chesser/readme.md

 ## todo

-⭐️ add move string to top of edit page (eventually clickable to jump to moves)
+⭐️ clickable move strings in edit and maybe variation

+- on mobile, hide part of move string if a long one?
-- when going from review/variation to edit, scroll to edit board for that move? maybe if it's later than move 4, so most variations will start at the top
+- when going from review/variation to edit, scroll to edit board for that move - maybe if it's later than move 4, so most variations will start at the top

 - import new lines (manage re-imports for different sets?)
   ~ maybe try to fix data in place with scripts rather than re-import...